elimereu/matchSCore2/README.md

 To subset each technology you can use this command:

-sce_technology <- sce[,which(sce@colData$batch==“technology.name”)]

-or with the function “subset”.. (depends on the version you have installed).

-where sce is the name of the SingleCellExperiment object.
+sce_technology <- sce[,which(sce@colData$batch==“technology.name”)] or with the function “subset”.. (depends on the version you have installed), where sce is the name of the SingleCellExperiment object.

 ## Installation